Colors in the Classroom Learning Environment – Color Your World

 The impact color has on a room and its occupants is undisputed.
 For decades, interior designers have leveraged color to set a room’s purpose or mood.
 While often ignored in the classroom, color remains an important element to consider in any environment.
-The use of color can be broad, such as a room’s wall color, or a select accent, such as chairs or tables, depending on the intended effect.
+The use of color can be broad, such as a room’s wall color, or a select accent, such as chairs, desks or tables, depending on the intended effect.
 With a few exceptions, the use of color within schools has been limited to functionality.

 According to Ohio-based interior designer, Elizabeth Stout, color in school room design is rarely a consideration, except for its relation to functionality.
 Typically, a school will have a neutral wall color and use the school’s colors as an occasional accent.